mrselva-eth/VLM-KAATCHI/README.md

 - **User Accounts**: Create an account to save your favorite items, track your search history, and manage your cart
 - **Analytics Dashboard**: View your search patterns and engagement metrics
 - **Admin Dashboard**: For administrators to monitor platform usage and performance
+- **KAI Token**: Use KAI tokens to interact with AI-powered features on the platform.

+## 🪙 KAI Token

+KAI is the native token of the KAATCHI platform, used to access AI-powered features such as:

+- **AI-Powered Chat**: Interact with the fashion assistant for personalized recommendations.
+- **Advanced Search**: Perform text, image, and multimodal searches to find fashion items.

+### Earning KAI

+- **Signup Bonus**: New users receive a signup bonus of 100 KAI.

+### Using KAI

+- Each AI-powered interaction costs 1 KAI.
+- You can view your KAI balance in your profile.

 ## 🛠️ Technology Stack